Affiliated Units and Departmental Activities

 The Congress has heightened the leadership role of this Department in the area of rural education.
 Additionally, it has become a forum in which teachers, trustees, parents, community members, university personnel and business agencies can come together to examine issues and alternatives in the provision of educational opportunities in rural and small schools.

 Each year, the Department offers graduate students the opportunity to study the history, development, organization, and current issues in the field of educational administration abroad.
-In recent years, a graduate-level course examining the education system in China or in England has been offered.
+In recent years, a graduate-level course examining the education system in China, England, or Finland has been offered.
 Typically, this course and travel is timed such that students (of our Department) are not actively engaged in their own classrooms, but students and teachers (in the host country) are engaged in theirs; the week and days surrounding the Easter break in Saskatchewan tends to successfully meet these requirements.

 Interested students should contact the Department Head for more information and planning.